 Our bylaws provide that the Board may delegate responsibility to committees.
 The Board has three standing committees: an audit committee, a compensation committee, and a nominating and corporate governance committee.
-In addition, in connection with our initial public offering we established a pricing committee which held one meeting and is no longer active.
 The Board has also adopted a written charter for each of the three standing committees.
 Each committee charter is available in the corporate governance section of our website at http://investor.brightcove.com/governance.cfm.